 3 Books Like Little Fires Everywhere

 Little Fires Burning was a very popular book from Reese’s Book Club.
 If you like her vibe, check out our guides and book lists featuring Reese’s pics.
-You can also explore more fraught family relationships with The Dutch House and race/class dynamics in The Revisioners.
-If you want both fraught family relationships AND an epic house fire, then check out Malibu Rising by Taylor Jenkins Reid.
+You can also explore more fraught family relationships with The Dutch House, race/class dynamics in The Revisioners, sister dynamics in Hello Beautiful, and Asian-American identity with Crying in H Mart.

 Everything I Never Told You, Celeste Ng

 The author’s first novel also puts a mystery (in this case, a suspicious death) at the center of a drama exploring motherhood, secrets, and the expectations of family.